shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 which indicates that asset $A$ has appreciated against asset $B$, as a result of having fulfilled the demand for asset $A$ and the subsequent "scarcity" of it in the pool.

 While the individual prices of asset $A$ and $B$ can still very much follow their own dynamics, Uniswap provides a way for traders to express their view on the price of one in terms of the other.
 In other words, everything is being valued on a relative term in the Uniswap exchange.
 This setup has a few desirable properties to it.
 Just to name a few:
-* if there's no trade, the price level stays at its initial value
+* if there's no trade, the relative price level (i.e., exchange rate) stays at its initial value
-* a smaller trade is expected to be fulfilled at the market price without moving it too much
+* a smaller trade is expected to be fulfilled at the market price of exchange without moving it too much
 * a larger trade will move the price substantially along the hyperbolic curve, with the asset in demand appreciating against the other
 * a very large trade (e.g., something close to the remaining balance in the pool) will lead to a price impact so prohibitively substantial that it is close to impossible to deplete the inventory.